indicium15/data-analysis-projects/README.md

-# fm-data-analysis
+# Data Analysis Projects
- Football Manager 2020 Data Analysis
+Compilation of Data Analysis Projects that I am doing as a University Student.